mneri/csv/IMPLEMENTATION.md

 The parser maintains a 64-character window (stride).
 The bitmask tells which characters to process, and which not.
 Using Kernighan's trick the bitmask is zeroed one bit at a time.
 Please, note that `Long.numberOfTrailingZeros()` is a HotSpot intrinsic and the result is calculated in a couple of CPU cycles.

+Much as the sequential parser, the vector parser logic is incredibly simple and its main loop is about 30 lines of code.

 Experiments have shown that 50-70% of the characters in popular benchmarks are skipped, leading to a considerable performance gain.
 For example, in the classic CSV benchmark `worldcitiespop.txt` from MaxMind, out of the `129,212,350`